juliusrajala/vahis/src/pages/about.md

 # About Vähis

-About Matti Vähä-Heikkilä, running for Turku city council with the nuber 467.
+About Matti Vähä-Heikkilä, running for Turku city council with the number 467.

 - 32 years old
 - Master of Science in Technology (IT)